f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    |image88|

 #.
 You should now see a collection named ``F5 Programmability: Class 1``
    in your Postman Collections sidebar.
 Postman automatically resizes its GUI depending on its window size.
-It might be necessary to use the short "ctrl + \" (on Windows) or click the show sidebar icon at the bottom left corner of postman if you do not see the sidebar.
+It might be necessary to use the short ``Ctrl + \`` (on Windows) or click the show sidebar icon at the bottom left corner of postman if you do not see the sidebar.

    |image10|